wp-plugins/dropbox-backup/readme.txt

 Author: WPAdm.com
 Contributors: WPAdm.com

-Dropbox Backup management for Full Backup (Files + Database) of your Web Page from one place!
+DropBox Backup Plugin to create DropBox Full Backup (Files + Database) of your Web Page

 == Description ==

-Dropbox Backup management from one place!

-Settings that you can to set within WPAdm account: backup destination, file and folders exclusions or file and folders inclusions.
+Supports WordPress Backups to Local Storage or upload Backup to DropBox.

+* Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site
+* DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to DropBox
-You can manage ALL of your Dropbox Backups for ALL of your sites at WPAdm account.
+* Administrate ALL of Backups for ALL of your sites from one place – WPAdm-account (FULLY FREE)

 You can create your WPAdm account for central Backup administration at http://www.wpadm.com WPAdm account is FULLY FREE.